Madaniarias/Habit-Tracker-App/TASKS/gui_task.md

         self.bytes_count = 0
         self.bits_count = 0

-    # we have to use to build the screen
+    # Building the screen
     def build(self):
         return
+    # Closing the screen
     def close(self):
         exit()

+    # Create method set_mode to allow the user to input the value for conversion
     def set_mode(self):
-        # validate that it is a digit
         user_start = self.root.ids.user_start_x.text
+        # validate that it is a digit.
+If it is, the value will show on the screen.
         if user_start.isdigit():
             self.count = user_start
             self.root.ids.counter_label.text = f"{self.count}"
+        #if the user deletes the value that was inputted, set value on the label back to 0.
         elif user_start == '':
             self.count = 0
             self.root.ids.counter_label.text = f"{self.count}"
+        #if the user inputs anything other than a number an error will show
         else:
             self.root.ids.counter_label.text = f"Ops!
 Only numbers are accepted!"

+    #Create method change to do the bit<>bytes conversion
     def change(self, name: str):
         self.count = int(self.count)
         self.bytes_count = int(self.bytes_count)
         self.bits_count = int(self.bits_count)
+        #validate that is a digit
         if self.root.ids.counter_label.text.isdigit():
+            # if the word bytes is found in name, transform number to bytes.
             if 'bytes' in name:
                 self.bytes_count = int(self.count) / 8
                 self.root.ids.counter_label.text = f"{self.bytes_count} BYTES"
+            # if whatever other word in inputted, transform number to bits.
             if 'bits' in name:
                 self.bits_count = int(self.count) * 8
                 self.root.ids.counter_label.text = f"{self.bits_count} BITS"

-# demo_class is an object of the class layout_demo
+# Run the program
 demo_bits = bits_to_bytes()
 demo_bits.run()